 - Wellbeing Officers

 - Mental Health 1st Aiders

-- School Nurses | Family Liaison Officers
+- School Nurses | Family Liaison Officers where in post

 Any member of staff who is concerned about the mental health or wellbeing of a pupil should speak to the mental health lead in the first instance.
-If there is a fear that the pupil is in danger of immediate harm then the normal child/adult protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead (DSL) or Principal.
+If there is a fear that the pupil is in danger of immediate harm, then the normal child/adult protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead (DSL) or Principal.

-If the pupil presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services (as necessary).
-Where a referral to CAMHS is appropriate, this will be led and managed by the lead professional in the DSL/Transdisciplinary/MAST Team supporting the pupil.
+If the pupil presents a medical emergency, then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services (as necessary).
+Where a referral to CAMHS is appropriate, this will be led and managed by the lead professional in the DSL/Senior Leadership Team / Transdisciplinary Team supporting the pupil.